 We are not trying to be everything.
 No application performance monitoring, no distributed tracing, no log aggregation.
 Glassmkr does hardware and OS health.
 It does not pretend to be observability.

-What is next
+What is shipped recently, what is next

 Every addition follows the same rule: only ship alerts for failure modes we have actually encountered in production.